+The chain of custody of election equipment should be maintained from acceptance to proper disposal.
 If election equipment falls into the wrong hands, it not only jeopardizes the security and integrity of the jurisdiction that owned the equipment; it jeopardizes every other election jurisdiction that uses similar systems.
 In addition, even if the person or entity who improperly acquired the equipment does not maliciously exploit the data, a break in the chain of custody of election equipment can undermine faith in the integrity of the entire electoral system.
 As election jurisdictions procure new election technologies, they will often need to dispose of outdated election equipment.
-This document provides guidance and best practices election officials should take prior to the disposal, sale, or destruction of election equipment.
+This document provides guidance and best practices election officials should take prior to the disposal, sale, transfer, or destruction of election equipment.

 There are security risks associated with the disposal, sale, or destruction of computer equipment and storage devices.
 Election officials must practice due diligence to properly account for all election equipment in their inventory.
-All election offices should develop an Incident Response Plan to monitor, detect, respond to, and mitigate incidents, such as a break in the chain of custody of equipment in their inventory, should they occur.
-The Cybersecurity and Infrastructure Security Agency (CISA) Cyber Incident Detection and Notification Planning Guide for Election Security provides guidance for developing a basic cyber incident response plan.
-1 The Department of Homeland Security's Incident Handling Overview for Election Officials provides guidance on steps for handling cyber incidents.2 Although both guides focus on cyber incidents, the principles apply broadly to incidence response readiness.
+All election offices should develop a Security Plan or Incident Response Plan to monitor, detect, respond to, and mitigate incidents, such as a break in the chain of custody of equipment in their inventory, should they occur.
+Many states have statutory or regulatory requirements for county election offices to develop and update security chain of custody plans.
+Additionally, states may require emergency response continuity of operations plans.
+The EAC provides a variety of resources for Election Security Preparedness.
+The Cybersecurity and Infrastructure Security Agency (CISA) Cyber Incident Detection and Notification Planning Guide for